KArbeRes/MagentaA11yV2/public/content/documentation/web/component/figure.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a figure: maps, charts, and graphics

 1. Keyboard for mobile & desktop